 11.18 Overall the private rented sector appears to be roughly in balance.
 The potential demand for this type of accommodation is roughly in line with the overall supply.
-However, by size of dwelling we find that there are potential (small) shortages of one-bedroom homes and (small) surpluses of other sizes of accommodation.
+However, by size of dwelling we find that there are potential shortages of one- and two-bedroom homes and surpluses of three- and four-bedroom accommodation.

-11.19 The CLG Needs model set out in Chapter 7 showed a fairly high level of need (an Index of 11, and an annual need for 243 dwellings).
+11.19 The CLG Needs model set out in Chapter 8 showed a significant level of need (an Index of 14, and an annual need for 399 dwellings).
 This represents the CLG based assessment and is the main indicator of need.
 However the practical value lies with the BHM, since it reflects what is more likely to happen, although this too does not take into account a household's ability to pay for the type of housing that they are seeking.
-Thus the figure for affordable housing requirement is some 163 new affordable dwellings per annum.
-This is still beyond the likely level of feasible provision, but is only a bit over half the CLG Needs estimate.
+Thus the figure for affordable housing requirement is some 220 new affordable dwellings per annum.
+This is still beyond the likely level of feasible provision, but is about half the CLG Needs estimate.
 This reflects the reality that many households in need will find a home in the private rented sector on Housing Benefit, which is the main alternative to affordable housing.
-It is by no means an adequate substitute in many cases, as it is both of poorer physical condition in many instances, and also does not provide security of tenure (6 month shortholds).
+It is by no means an adequate substitute in many cases, as it is both of poorer physical condition in many instances, and also does not provide security of tenure (six month short holds).
 Nevertheless, this is the reality for many households in housing need.